orenber/wpfPainter/README.md

 *   how to draw freely Plus a wide variety of designs and style of controls

 Software Instructions
 Choosing color have to right-click the colored squares

-Software Instructions
-Choosing color have to right-click the colored squares

 * To delete press on the button tin
 * You can choose two forms Square and circle right click Tnfis the same shape by shape 360 degree rotation To animate always have to press a button animation